Yann39/self-hosted/README.md

 You will need to buy a **domain** from you preferred domain provider, for this guide I will use `example.com`.

+> [!IMPORTANT]
-I advise you to also subscribe to a **domain privacy** option in order to hide you personal data.
-Domain Privacy protects the contact information of the owner of a domain name in the
+>I advise you to also subscribe to a **domain privacy** option in order to hide you personal data.
+> Domain Privacy protects the contact information of the owner of a domain name in the **WHOIS directory**.
-**WHOIS directory**.
-Normally, this public database is used to verify the availability of a domain name and who it belongs to, but marketing companies and scammers can also exploit it for other purposes, like sending spam or identity theft.
+> Normally, this public database is used to verify the availability of a domain name and who it belongs to,
+> but marketing companies and scammers can also exploit it for other purposes, like sending spam or identity theft.

 Right, we will then use **subdomains** to locate each service as a separate website to avoid having to buy a new domain name for each.
 A subdomain is simply a prefix added to the original domain name, it functions as a separate website from its domain.

 So, let's create **subdomains** from the domain name registrar settings, for every service to be exposed on the internet, i.e. :

-- `traefik.example.com` : To access the [Traefik](#traefik) dashboard
+- `traefik.example.com` : To access the [Traefik](#reverse-proxy) dashboard
 - `portainer.example.com` : To access the [Portainer](#portainer) application
 - `phpmyadmin.example.com` : To access the [PhpMyAdmin](#phpmyadmin) application
 - `dashboard.example.com` : To access the [Homer](#homer) application